rangle/ngCourse2/handout/modules/lazy-loading-module.md

 There's a few important things to notice here:

-1. We are using the property `loadChildren` instead of `component`.
+1. We use the property `loadChildren` instead of `component`.
-2. We are passing a string instead of a symbol to avoid loading the module eagerly.
+2. We pass a string instead of a symbol to avoid loading the module eagerly.
-3. We are defining not only the path to the module but the name of the class as well.
+3. We define not only the path to the module but the name of the class as well.

 There's nothing special about `LazyModule` other than it has its own `routing` and a component called `LazyComponent`.